RMITLibrary/easy_cite/markdown/vancouver.md

 ###### start-subtype-item
 <!-- the SUBTYPE headings must use heading 3 (###) -->
-### Journal article with single author
+### Journal article with one author

 <!-- first accordion item -->
 ###### start-subtype-content

-#### In-text citations
+#### In-text citation: paraphrase

-For in-text citations, cite as you would for a book.
-An example of paraphrasing:
+Paraphrasing is when you use someone else's ideas or research and express them in your own words.
+Acknowledge the author by **inserting a number** after their name (if you use it) or at the end of your sentence.

+Number each source in the order in which they **first** appear in your text.
+Your in-text citation will correspond to the same number in the reference list.
+Use the same number whenever you cite that source.

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

->In his research, Musiek (8) found that sleep and the circadian system ...
+>In his research, Musiek (12) found that sleep and the circadian system ...

+#### In-text citation: direct quote

+A direct quote is when you use someone else's exact words.
+Acknowledge the author in the same way as a paraphrase, with the addition of the **page number** where the author's quotation is found.
+Place quotation marks around the quotation to make it clear these are not your own words.

+> Whilst there has been widespread description of circadian rhythm abnormalities in individuals with symptoms of AD dementia, there are "discrepancies regarding rhythms in temperature and cortisol secretion."
+(12 p87)

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

-Include the following parts in this order, noting the use of punctuation and spaces.

-- Author's family name and initials.
+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

+When following the example below it is important to:

+- Place each element in the **same order** as the example
+- Use the same **punctuation**
+- Do **not** use italics
-- Title of the article.
-Capitalise the first word and proper nouns only (i.e. minimal capitalisation).
+- Use **sentence case** for titles: capitalise the first word and proper nouns only.
+- **Journals titles** must be abbreviated.
+- **Page numbers** are not repeated (that is, 17-8 not 17-18) unless followed by a letter (eg. 145A-149A).

+**Abbreviated journal titles**

-- Journal title.
-Note that in the Vancouver style, journal titles are abbreviated.
-To find the correct title abbreviation, go to <a href="https://www.ncbi.nlm.nih.gov/nlmcatalog/journals/" target="_blank">Journals in NCBI Databases</a>, then enter the journal’s full title to display its abbreviation.
+To find the correct title abbreviation, go to <a href="https://www.ncbi.nlm.nih.gov/nlmcatalog/journals/" target="_blank">Journals in NCBI Databases</a>  and then enter the journal’s full title to display its abbreviation.

-- Year of publication.

-- Month of publication.
-Note that only the first three letters of the month are given.
-Optional: if available, the Day can be added after the Month, e.g. Mar 5

-- Volume number and the issue number of the journal (in parentheses).

-- Page range of the article.
-Note that page numbers are not repeated unless they are followed by a letter, e.g. 17-8 not 17-18; however, 145A-149A is correct.
+**Rule**

+> 12. Author family name Initials.
+Article title: article subtitle.
+Abbreviated Journal Title.
+Year Mon;Volume number(Issue number):page range.

+**Example**

-> 8. Musiek ES.
+> 12. Musiek ES.
 Circadian rhythms in AD pathogenesis: a critical appraisal.
 Curr Sleep Med Rep. 2017 Jun;3(2):85-92.

 ###### end-subtype-content